puxplaying/toolbox/README.md

 # ToolBox
-Collection of terminal applications for Manjaro.
+Collection of terminal applications for Manjaro TUI.

 This tool updates itself and included terminal applications to the latest online version with the [00] option.